indra-yana/Laravel-AdminBSB-Starter-Project/README.md

 ## Laravel with Admin BSB admin template for starter project

-This project using Laravel Framework version 5.8 and Admin BSB template. this is a starter project with some basic features.
+This project using Laravel Framework version 8.65 and Admin BSB template. this is a starter project with some basic features.

-## Modules:
+## Modules ?
+Menus:

 - Simple Dashboard
 - Branches Management